RIM Cloud Edition

 Remote Incident Manager Cloud Edition

-For field technical support, Remote Incident Manager Cloud Edition allows a technician to take complete control of a distant computer, over a local network or the Internet, and puts the technician in the same Windows session as the user.
-With full duplex voice communication, stereo audio, and under 99MS latency connections you can use the remote computer as if you were right in front of it.
-Both users can work in the same applications and documents at the same time, exchange text, and exchange files through the Windows clipboard.
+For field technical support, Remote Incident Manager Cloud Edition allows a technician to take complete control of a distant computer, over a local network or the Internet, and puts the technician in the same desktop session as the user.
+With full duplex voice communication, stereo audio, and under 99MS latency connections you can use the remote computer as if you were right in front of it, irrespective of platform.
+Both users can work in the same applications and documents at the same time, exchange text, and exchange files through the clipboard.
 Technical or training issues are resolved real-time or a Controller can be given unattended access so computer maintenance can be done when the computer is not in use such as over nights.

 This technology has a wide range of uses; some of the most common uses are: